huggingface/blog/codeparrot.md

 We removed the duplicates and applied the same cleaning heuristics found in the [Codex paper](https://arxiv.org/abs/2107.03374).
 The cleaned dataset is still 50GB big and available on the Hugging Face Hub: [codeparrot-clean](http://hf.co/datasets/lvwerra/codeparrot-clean).
 With that we can setup a new tokenizer and train a model model.

-## Initializing Tokenizer and Model
+## Initializing the Tokenizer and Model

 First we need a tokenizer.
 Let's train one specifically on code so it splits code tokens well.
-We can take an existing tokenizer (e.g. GPT-2) and directly train it on our own dataset with `train_new_from_iterator`.
+We can take an existing tokenizer (e.g. GPT-2) and directly train it on our own dataset with the `train_new_from_iterator()` method.
 We then push it to the Hub.

 ```Python
 # Iterator for Training